codurance/eks-basic-setup/eksctl-setup/README.md

-# Steps to Create an EKS Cluster with EKSCTL
+# Steps to Create an EKS Cluster with EKSCTL Using Fargate Compute

 This README is based on: https://aws.amazon.com/blogs/containers/using-alb-ingress-controller-with-amazon-eks-on-fargate/ .